Resistance Distance and Linearized Optimal Transport on Graphs: Acknowledgements

 \section{Acknowledgements}

 The authors would like to acknowledge Yusu Wang for her inspirational discussions early on in this project, Stefan Steinerberger for his help placing the preliminary results within the context of the broader OT space, Zachary Lubberts for his helpful discussions on applications of graph OT to discrete geometry, and Caroline Moosm\"{u}ller for her helpful feedback on linearized Wasserstein distance and Sobolev transport in the continuous setting.
 SR wishes to acknowledge Evangelos Nikitopoulos, as well as financial support from the Hal\i{}c\i{}o\u{g}lu Data Science Institute through their Graduate Prize Fellowship.
-AC was funded by NSF DMS 2012266 and a gift from Intel.
+AC was supported by NSF DMS 2012266, and a gift from Intel, and AC and SR were supported by NSF CISE 2403452.
 ZW was supported by NSF CCF 2217058.